tines/terraform-provider-tines/README.md

 make install
 ```

-* You may fail at this step, check your distribution and update the Makefile "OS_ARCH" if not using OSX (i.e. `linux_amd64` for Linux)
+* You may fail at this step, check your distribution and update the Makefile "OS_ARCH" (i.e. `linux_amd64` for Linux)

 ## Authentication